guihen01/DockerLibr/README.md

 | Methods :                   |                                                                                                                                 |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------|
 | DockerPullCount             |  : Returns the number of pulls on a given Docker repository                                                                                       | ----------------------------|                                                                                                                                       |
-| DockerREpInfos              |  : Returns the details informations on iamges in repository
+| DockerREpInfos              |  : Returns the details informations on the repository (idname/repname)
 |-----------------------------|